MrYoucee/Localized-Storage-for-LLM/README.md

 # LOCALIZED-STORAGE-FOR-LLM
 Automated workflow for creating K8s cluster, deploying Argo Workflow and storing git cloned images of a public LLM in a Google Cloud region.

-- This automation was achieved by using Terraform for setting up the necessary Infrastructure on GCP and using Github actions to build the workflow actions.
+- This automation was achieved by using Terraform module from registry for setting up the necessary Infrastructure on GCP and using Github actions to build the workflow actions.

 # Prerequisities
       ## compulsory